Steve Stone (baseball): Chicago White Sox (2005–present)

 In early 2005 Stone was hired by Chicago radio station WSCR to provide commentary and host a weekly talk show, hosted on Mondays by Terry Boers and Dan Bernstein, on Tuesdays by Mike North, and on Thursdays by Brian Hanley and Mike Mulligan.
 He was also hired by ESPN to work some of that network's baseball telecasts.

 In early August 2007, Stone filled in for Chicago White Sox color commentator Darrin Jackson, while Jackson took leave for the birth of his child, during which he successfully predicted a walk-off home run by Juan Uribe in extra innings.
 In October 2007, Stone called postseason games between the Boston Red Sox and Los Angeles Angels of Anaheim for TBS, partnered with play-by-play announcer Ted Robinson.
 On March 4, 2008, Stone was named the color commentator for White Sox radio broadcasts for the 2008 season on WSCR AM670 The Score, replacing Chris Singleton, who moved to ESPN's Baseball Tonight.

 On September 13, 2008, Stone accepted the job as the color commentator for White Sox television broadcasts for six years beginning with the 2009 season.
 He said he enjoyed being in the booth with Hawk Harrelson, stating that he liked his nickname "Stone Pony."
 Stone also acted as a fill-in play-by-play announcer when Harrelson wasn't available.
 He worked with either analysts Tom Paciorek or Tony Graffanino.

-As of 2023 (since Harrelson's retirement), Stone remains the White Sox television color commentator, now alongside Jason Benetti.
+After Harrelson's retirement in 2018, Stone was paired with Jason Benetti (who filled in for Harrelson from 2016-2018) on White Sox telecasts from 2019-2023.
+In 2020, Stone and Benetti were ranked as the 8th best broadcast duo by The Athletic, and they were consistently ranked as an outstanding duo throughout their 5 years together.
+Benetti, widely recognized as one of the best play-by-play announcers in the MLB, left the White Sox booth after the 2023 season to become the Tigers play-by-play announcer, citing a disrespectful remark from the team's chief revenue and marketing officer Brooks Boyer as an example of his strained relationship with the team's front office.

+Since 2024, Stone has been paired with John Schriffen in the White Sox booth.
+In their first year together, Stone and Schriffen were ranked as the 30th best broadcast duo in the MLB, a sharp fall from the 6th place ranking Stone and Benetti achieved the year prior.

+Though some suspected Stone would retire after an abysmal 2024 season for the White Sox, Stone announced during the last week of the regular season that he had agreed on a long-term multi-year deal to remain the color analyst for the White Sox, starting in 2025.
+In his words, "They signed me to a contract that will pretty much ensure when I do decide to retire, it will be as a member of the Chicago White Sox organization."